dakolyay/port/content/blog-posts/sunflower-sutra.md

 As a newcomer, my work began with testing the water.
 In a short time, I had a chance to plunge into the world of virtual reality, go through half of [the Half-Life: Alyx](https://www.half-life.com/ru/alyx/), read about VR Fails and become sufficiently aware of the world of Virtual Reality.

 The next stage of the process is the most important one - survey construction.
-Due to multiple iterations
+Due to multiple iterations for the purpose of getting the best version this stage also became the longest.
+It was decided to create a survey on Google Forms by the reason of its clarity and convenience.
+With 48 questions of different categories, we published it on Reddit, Amazon MTurk, also between DIVA research group and platform for VR research projects - XRDNR.